awesto/django-shop/docs/tutorial/intro.rst

 ============

-To run the examples shown in this tutorial, you must install **django-shop** from GitHub, since the installable from PyPI only contains the main files.
+To run the examples shown in this tutorial, you must install **django-shop** from GitHub, since the pip-installable from PyPI only contains the main files.
 Before proceeding, please make sure virtualenv_ is installed on your system, otherwise you would pollute your Python site-packages folder.